-Any married couple will tell you that budget planning doesn't end after your wedding day.
-Sure, throwing a big party with your friends and family is a priority, but you're also entering a mutual agreement to share your entire life with someone else.
-Having spent your pre-marriage days in an individual mindset, it's natural to neglect some key practices when consolidating into one financial entity with your spouse.
-Here are the five biggest budget mistakes commonly made by newlyweds as they become familiar with doubling down on their shared financial future.
+Having spent your pre-marriage days in an individual mindset, you may find yourself neglecting some key practices when you and your spouse consolidate into one financial entity.
+Here are the five biggest budget mistakes commonly made by newlyweds as they begin doubling down on their shared financial future:

-- Planning for the short- or long-term, but not both.
+1. Planning for the short- or long-term, but not both

 Planning your wedding is a short-term objective, whereas arranging the details of your family estate is more of a long-term project.
 Both ends of the timeline are important, but it's better to start planning for your future now.
 Too many couples make the mistake of having a single, short-term financial strategy, or setting unattainable goals and then struggling month-to-month.